pcdnyc/pcdnyc.github.io/README.md

-# Processing Community Day 2019
+# Processing Community Day NYC

-For all the latest information about Processing Community Day @ NYC 2019, please see our website:
+For all the latest information about Processing Community Day @ NYC, please see our website:

 🔗 [https://pcdnyc.github.io/](https://pcdnyc.github.io/)